Origin of the Romanians: Historiography: origin of the theories

+According to the Dutch linguist Willem Vermeer, it can be excluded that Romanian arose north of the danube, at the same time it can be excluded that Romanian arose in the Southern Balkans in present day Greece.
+For historical and linguistic reasons, Romanian originated in what is today South-Serbia, Kosovo and North Macedonia, having been in contact with Albanian.
+The migration of Serbo-Croat speakers into the area led to the spread of the Romanian language to other areas.

 Poggio Bracciolini, an Italian scholar was the first to write (around 1450) that the Romanians' ancestors had been Roman colonists settled in Dacia Traiana.
 In 1458, Aeneas Sylvius Piccolomini stated in his work De Europa (1458) that the Vlachs were a genus Italicum ("an Italian race") and were named after one Pomponius Flaccus, a commander sent against the Dacians.
 Piccolomini's version of the Vlachs' origin from Roman settlers in Dacia Traiana was repeated by many scholars—including the Italian Flavio Biondo and Pietro Ranzano, the Transylvanian Saxon Johannes Lebelius and the Hungarian István Szántó — in the subsequent century.
-Nicolaus Olahus wrote in his work Hungaria that "by tradition the Romanians are Roman colonists".
 Laonikos Chalkokondyles—a late-15th-century Byzantine scholar—stated that he never heard anyone "explain clearly where" the Romanians "came from to inhabit" their lands.
 Chalkokondyles wrote: "the race that inhabits Dacia and the mount Pindus also spread into Thessaly: both groups are called Vlachs, but I cannot tell which group migrated to the region of the other" claiming also that it is said they have come "from many places and settled that area".
 This means Chalkokondyles knew that the Balkan Romanians were of common origin.
 He also says that the Dacians' language is "similar to Italian but very altered" and that their country "stretches from Ardelion, in the Paionian Dacia, to the Black Sea".
 The 17th-century Johannes Lucius expressed his concerns about the survival of Romans in the territory of the former Dacia Traiana province, exposed to invasions for a millennium.